-The Ohio State University named Big Ten Diversion Rate Champion for 5th Year in a Row
+Ohio State Named Big Ten Diversion Rate Champion for 5th Year in a Row

 COLUMBUS, Ohio – For the fifth year in a row, The Ohio State University topped the Big Ten Conference in the annual GameDay Recycling Challenge by diverting more waste than any other Big Ten university.